The Evolution of Data Lakes and Data Platforms: Migrating to the Cloud

 Cloud-based data platforms offer desirable benefits for an enterprise, including a sharable data platform that minimizes data requests for IT from business users, enables user self-service, and provides a good home big data and other new data assets.
 However, switching to a cloud-based data platform isn’t a simple process.
 It requires comprehensive data governance of multiple systems and from multiple repositories, so that organizations can create a complete view of their data landscape, allowing users to define and easily understand data and associated business terms, quickly track data lineage, and efficiently manage all aspects of their data assets.

 When an organization transitions to a cloud-based data platform, data governance is a must.
 While migrating to a cloud-based platform, it’s important to define what all their data means, where it comes from and what kind of transformation needs to happen throughout `any data lakes or other data storage systems.
 If the data is not governed at the same time, all the associated metadata involved quickly grows outdated.
 Data governance captures and curates the metadata from all data lakes and data storage systems while your organization transitions to a cloud-based platform.

 Moving to a cloud-based data platform is a tall task, especially with so much data at stake.
 With a comprehensive data management infrastructure and team in place, guided by a compliance-driven data governance program, enterprises can proactively manage and mitigate data issues and solve any data problems before migrating data for leveraged use on a new and improved cloud-based data platform.

-Emily Washington is senior vice president of product management at Infogix, where she is responsible for driving product strategy, product roadmaps, product marketing and vertical solution initiatives.
+Emily Washington is the executive vice president of product management at Infogix, where she is responsible for driving product strategy, product road maps, product marketing, and vertical solution initiatives.
 Since joining Infogix in 2002, Emily has worked closely with product development teams and customers to drive introduction and adoption of all new products.
 You can contact the author via LinkedIn.